 8 Easy Steps to Marketing Your Nonprofit Organization

 Marketing may be an unfamiliar concept for many nonprofit organizations but it's important that nonprofits realize that marketing is more than the old-fashioned notion of making a sale or securing a donation.
-In the end, marketing is a way to satisfy consumer and donor needs.
-Below are eight steps that will get you on the path to marketing ideas and approaches that could make a significant difference in reaching the goals of your organization.
+In the end, marketing is a way to not only satisfy consumer and donor needs but to spread your message points, share your mission statement, alert the public to events, and share breaking news that's relevant to your cause.

 - Research and maintain your current and prospective customer database.
 Databases are an important resource, so don't waste them.
-Use your databases for special mailings, follow-up phone calls, event invitations, to develop alliances, for research profiling and market segmentation.
+Use your databases for special mailings, follow-up phone calls, event invitations, to develop alliances, for research profiling, and market segmentation.